cockroachdb/docs/CONTRIBUTING.md

     <div id="toc"></div>
     ```

+-   To omit a page TOC from the page, set `toc: false` in the page's front-matter.

 ### TOC Levels

-- To include h2 and h3 headers in the toc, set `toc_nested: true` in the page's front-matter.
+By default, a page TOC includes h2 and h3 headers.
+To limit a page TOC to h2 headers only, set `toc_not_nested: true` in the page's front-matter.

-- To include only h2 headers, leave `toc_nested` out of the page's front-matter or set it to `false`.

 ### Sidebar